 - many hikers fly Lan Chile from Santiago into Punta Arenas, the largest city south of the 46th parallel, but the jumping off point for treks is 247km (153 mi) away – the small town of Puerto Natales

-- many Paine hikers also trek Fitz Roy in Argentina on the same trip.
+- many Paine hikers also trek Fitz Roy and / or the Huemul Route in Argentina on the same trip.
 Access to Fitz Roy is out of El Calafate, Argentina.
 It is easy to bus between El Calafate and Puerto Natales.

 - many hikers would like to bus directly to Paine from El Calafate.
 We keep hearing rumours that such a route runs during high season but we’ve never found it.

 - from Puerto Natales you travel by bus or mini-van to Torres del Paine National Park

 - pay your park entrance fee

 - Park shuttles take you to any of a number of trailheads